sswietoniowski/learning-go/projects/02_reading_list/README.md

 You can access the application at `http://localhost:8080`.

-To stop the application, you can run the following command:
+To stop the application (HTML, CSS, JS), you can run the following command:

 ```bash
 docker compose down